-Without an in-store experience, retailers will find more ways to incentivize us to shop online, like deep discounts, bonuses, and free shipping.
+Without a pleasant in-store experience, retailers have to figure out how to maintain sales, so they will incentivize us to shop online, like deep discounts, bonuses, and free shipping.

 But that brings along its own set of frustrations.
 So let’s net out how to do it well, so you save time, money, and sanity.

 My Best Tips for Shopping Online